 So, why would someone want to buy a property they must share with others?

 It’s simple.
 Dividing the property between multiple owners lessens the cost of the purchase.
-And since most people don’t vacation year round, sharing the property with other owners when you are not using it just makes sense.
+And since most people don’t vacation year-round, sharing the property with other owners when you are not using it just makes sense.

-Types of Vacation Ownership Opportunities
+Types of Timeshare Resale Opportunities

 Fixed week timeshares are the “traditional” timeshare offerings.
 Purchasing a fixed week timeshare means that you acquire usage in the resort for the same week each year.
 Recently, the industry has largely moved away from this type of ownership.
 Still, you can find fixed week vacation ownership both on the developer market and the resale market.